Nike Basketball Camp Casady School

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.

-- Challenging and fun daily schedule packed with team play, skill stations, contests, and more
+- Challenging schedule packed with team play, skill stations, and classroom work

 After adapting to the tough and aggressive attitude of New York City and JuCo basketball, he went from being a projected 3rd string point guard to starting every game his Freshman Year.
 During his year at FIT, his tough work ethic allowed him to be ranked top 10 in the nation for steals and assists in DIII junior college basketball.
 In the fall of 2005, he was forced to sit out due to financial difficulties and had to put his dreams of being a successful college player on hold.
 During the following summer, he was given an opportunity to attend Saint Gregory’s University on a scholarship and played 3 yrs of NAIA basketball as the starting point guard.
 During those 3 years, he was named to the Academic All-Conference team twice, showing his versatility as a hard worker on the court and off the court.